-Title searches can take 10 to 14 days according to Bankrate.com.
-It can take longer to research older houses, because there are more records than need to be examined.
+Title searches can take 10 to 14 days, according to Bankrate.com.
+It can take longer to research older houses, because there are more records that need to be examined.

 How much does a title search cost?

 The cost of title searches varies by state and by company.
 The cost of a title search is often included in the cost of a title insurance policy (see below).
 Title fees may be part of your closing costs.
-You may be able to add these costs to your mortgage loan amount or you may be required to pay them in cash at closing.
+You may be able to finance these costs into your mortgage loan amount, or you may be required to pay them in cash at closing.

 What is title insurance?

-Title insurance protects you against any claims that may arise in the future – for example, a lien you discover after you buy a house.
-With title insurance, this lien might be paid by the insurance company rather than becoming your responsibility to pay.
+Title insurance protects you against any claims that may arise in the future—for example, a lien you discover after you buy a house.
+With title insurance, this lien might be paid by the insurance company, rather than becoming your responsibility to pay.
 Title insurance companies often use an abstract of title when developing your insurance policy.
 Lenders often require you to buy title insurance for them as a condition of approving your loan.
-Homeowners can buy title insurance to protect themselves as well.
-Realtor.com estimates the average title insurance policy costs $1,000.00.
+Homeowners can buy title insurance to protect themselves, as well.
+Realtor.com estimates the average title insurance policy costs $1,000.